heyosj/Debt-Planner/README.md

 Once converting those values into integers, the yearly option was then multiplied by 12 to store the monthly value.
 After that, the debt was then divided by the months to output a timeline.

 The function would require to notice if no input was placed then do not incure an error.
-So an if/else statement was used, if the user input was not placed to display one message,while if the statement is placed the calculate.
+So an if/else statement was used, if the user input was not placed to display one message, while if the statement is placed the calculate.